 “The offensive part of our game, in terms of chances for and chances against, it has been good,” Winnipeg coach Paul Maurice said.
 “It was good tonight.
 The quality of chances we gave up was too high.”

 Ondrej Pavelec stopped 14 of 18 shots that he faced in two periods.
 Michael Hutchinson made nine saves for the Jets in the third period.
 The goaltending change was the second time in the Jets' first seven games that they have replaced their starting goaltender.

-The top line of Stamkos, Drouin and Valtteri Filppula combined for a 1-0 Lightning lead 4:41 into the game.
-Stamkos finished off a 2-on-1 rush off a backhand pass from Drouin.
+The Lightning’s top line of Stamkos, Drouin and Valtteri Filppula combined for a 1-0 lead 4:41 into the game.
+Stamkos finished off a 2-on-1 rush when he slammed home a backhand pass from Drouin.

 Drouin made it 2-0 when he took Kucherov's behind-the-net pass and drilled a one-timer past Pavelec at 4:45 of the second period.

-Tampa Bay's sixth-ranked power play, which had gone two games without a goal, moved the Lightning's lead back to two goals when Namestnikov tipped Palat's right-circle shot past Pavelec at 12:52 of the second period.
-Winnipeg was 26-for-28 on the penalty kill this season before Palat's goal.
+Tampa Bay's sixth-ranked power play, which had gone two games without a goal, moved the Lightning lead back to two goals when Namestnikov tipped Palat's right-circle shot past Pavelec at 12:52 of the second period.
+Winnipeg was 26-for-28 on the penalty kill this season before Namestnikov's goal, his second.

-Palat finished off a 2-on-1 rush, taking Johnson's lead pass and beating Pavelec with 1:58 left in the second period.
+Palat finished off a 2-on-1 rush, taking Johnson's lead pass and beating Pavelec with 1:58 left in the second period for his third goal.

 Wheeler's goal with 9:41 left in the third made it 4-2.